ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphere_80_upgrade.md

    * If you see errors, click **Install Failed > VIEW ERRORS**.
    * After some time, the errors are resolved and the NSX configuration displays **Success**.

-The entire process can take 10-15 minutes after the operation is complete in vCenter Server and the **Updates** tab of the cluster shows all hosts at version 8.
+The entire process can take 10-15 minutes after which the operation is complete in vCenter Server and the **Updates** tab of the cluster shows all hosts at version 8.

 ### Upgrading the disk format post-remediation
 {: #vs_vcs_80_upgrade-procedure-esxi-remed-post}